Hilbert schemes of nonreduced divisors in Calabi-Yau threefolds and W-algebras: Abstract

 \section{Abstract}

-A $W$-algebra action is constructed on the equivariant Borel-Moore homology of the Hilbert scheme of points on a nonreduced plane in three dimensional affine space, identifying it to the vacuum $W$-module.
-This is based on a generalization of the ADHM construction as well as the $W$-action on the equivariant Borel-Moore homology of the moduli space of instantons constructed by Schiffmann and Vasserot.
+A $W$-algebra action is constructed via Hecke transformations on the equivariant Borel-Moore homology of the Hilbert scheme of points on a nonreduced plane in three dimensional affine space.
+The resulting $W$-module is then identified to the vacuum module.
+The construction is based on a generalization of the ADHM construction as well as the $W$-action on the equivariant Borel-Moore homology of the moduli space of instantons constructed by Schiffmann and Vasserot.